 You are probably somewhat familiar with blood types.
-Your mom may have told you that you were O+ or B-, etc. Blood is grouped into A, B, AB, or O and also by the Rh factor, either negative or positive.
+Your mom may have told you that you were O+ or B-, etc. Blood is grouped by type into A, B, AB, or O and also by the Rh factor, either negative or positive.
 Most people are Rh positive.
 This means they have an antigen on their red blood cells for the Rh factor.
 People without the Rh factor antigen are Rh negative.

-When Rh negative blood is exposed to Rh positive blood the Rh negative person begins producing antibodies to fight the invading blood.
+When Rh negative blood is exposed to Rh positive blood, the Rh negative person begins producing antibodies to fight the invading blood.
 Antigens trigger your body to produce antibodies.
 Antibodies are usually a good thing and serve to protect a person from foreign invaders.

-Now the problem lies when a pregnant woman is carrying a baby that is Rh positive.
+The problem lies when a pregnant woman is carrying a baby that is Rh positive.
 If the mother has antibodies to the Rh antigen, those antibodies can attack the baby's red blood cells.
 This can lead to complications to the baby including anemia, jaundice, and other blood related problems.